binarytemple/riak_canary_generator/README.md

 ---

-Warnings:
+Warnings/Limitations:

 * Ineficient key generation;
 * Brute force search (gets very slow with larger ring sizes);
 * Depends on Erlang R16B03.
-* Identifiers are valid for Riak 2 only, haven't implemented the earlier term {bucket/key}.
+* Identifiers are valid for Riak 2 only, I haven't implemented the legacy term {bucket/key}.
+* It isn't properly tail-recursive, may occasionally blow-up.

 ---

 Implementation

-Iterates over a set of partition ranges, for each partition range, attempts to generate a set of keys which confirm to the constraint that we generate a single identifier (type/bucket/key) which hashes into the range, we store the identifier and move to the next range.
-Intermediate generated keys are discarded as we move to the next partition.
+Iterate over a set of partition ranges
+    for each partition range
+        recurse while generating a uuid and append to the provided identifier in order to generate unique keys check the constraint that the key must hash to a value which is within the range of the current partition if yes, then store the partition and key in the accumulator and move on to the next partition if no, then generate another key and see if it satisfies the constraint for the current partition continue in this manner until an identifier is generated for each partition.

 ---

+---

 Building:

---

 ```
 [/common/riak_canary_generator%]./rebar clean get-deps compile